kabugi-marvin/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles : This script displays current directory in long format

 4-listmorefiles : Script displays all files including the hidden in long format

+5-listfilesdigitonly : Script displays content of current directory in long format and with user and group IDs numerical as wel as hidden files